bluekitchen/btstack/port/qt-usb/README.md

 When everything is ready, you can open the provided CMakelists.txt project in Qt Creator and run any of the provided examples.
 See Qt documentation on how to compile on the command line or with other IDEs

+You can also compile the project in a shell if you provide the path to the cmake folder of your Qt installation, e.g. on macOS with brew providing QT 5.15.16

+	cmake -DCMAKE_PREFIX_PATH=/opt/homebrew/Cellar/qt@5/5.15.16/lib/cmake/Qt5 ..

 ## Environment Setup

 ## Windows